 Representatives seek a broad declaratory decision establishing that defendants must pay damages to a class.
 Subsequently, the injury suffered by each member of the class is collectively or individually quantified and collected through liquidation and enforcement proceedings.

 Public Civil Action

-Public civil actions aim to prevent or remedy conduct that affects collective or diffuse interests not specifically individualised, and although it may also be brought by associations, it is more often brought by a public prosecutor’s office, seeking payment of compensation to a public fund.
+Public civil actions aim to prevent or remedy conduct that affects collective or diffuse interests not specifically individualised, and although they may also be brought by associations, they are more often brought by a public prosecutor’s office, seeking payment of compensation to a public fund.

 In cases of anti-competitive conduct, both actions may be brought as either follow-on or standalone actions.

 It is not uncommon for the two types of collective actions to be brought in parallel.
 For instance, while a federal or state public prosecutor's office may bring a public civil action against an alleged cartel seeking injunctive relief and payment of a sum to a public fund to remedy societal losses, a trade association may initiate a collective action seeking individual damages for a class of local or domestic purchasers.

 Recently, the Supreme Court declared Article 16 of the Collective Public Actions Act unconstitutional; as a result, the effectiveness of the res judicata of collective action is no longer limited to the territorial jurisdiction of the court that rendered the decision (see STF, Extraordinary Appeal 1.101.937/SP, Rapporteur Minister Alexandre de Moraes, Plenary, adjudicated on 13 April 2021).
 This decision has produced erga omnes effects, and aggrieved parties domiciled in another state or subject to different federal courts therefore now have the standing to liquidate individual damages and enforce declaratory decisions.